 9. Ensure all employees are prepared to practice inventory control

-As you put the finishing touches on your business’s 2023 inventory control strategy, you’ll want to ensure that your employees understand—and know how to implement—the new inventory system.
+As you put the finishing touches on your business’s 2025 inventory control strategy, you’ll want to ensure that your employees understand—and know how to implement—the new inventory system.
 Schedule trainings and retrainings, and ensure every employee can access all standard operating procedures.
+You may need to tailor certain aspects of SOPs for specific locations.

-To make these efforts painless, select an inventory app designed for all sorts of employees, not just tech-minded ones.
+To make these efforts painless, consider using an inventory app designed for all sorts of employees, not just tech-savvy ones.
 Sortly, for example, was engineered to be intuitive, flexible, and customizable.
 Anybody who knows how to use a smartphone can get the hang of Sortly in a few minutes—but webinars, live customer support, and tons of helpful resources are readily available, too.

-While your plan to optimize inventory control in 2023 may seem rock solid on January 1st, remember that even the best strategies require adjustments from time to time.
-Whether weekly, monthly, or quarterly, ensure that your team keeps an eye on your business’s inventory system.
+While your plan to optimize inventory control in 2025 may seem rock solid on January 1, remember that even the best strategies require adjustments from time to time.
+Whether weekly, monthly, or quarterly, ensure that your team keeps an eye on your business’s inventory database.
 Take notice of what’s working and what’s not.
-Talk to employees across all your locations about how things are going.
+Talk to employees across all your locations about how things are going and whether procedures are helping or hindering efforts.

 Use this feedback—plus insights from your inventory management software—to update your inventory control strategy accordingly.